jacobduncan00/whatnot-sales-tracker/README.md

 ## Installation

-1. Download this repository to your computer as a zip file
+1. Download this repository to your computer as a zip file (click green code button >> download zip)
 2. Unzip the file
 3. Open Chrome and go to `chrome://extensions/`
 4. Enable "Developer mode" in the top right corner